WHAT CAUSES ACNE?

 - Hormonal changes associated with adolescence, pregnancy, or menstruation (acne tends to flare up 2 to 7 days before menstruation begins)

 - Certain medications such as corticosteroids, androgens, oral contraceptives, lithium, halogens, isoniazid, phenytoin, phenobarbital, and high levels of iodine (such as from kelp)

 - Environmental irritants such as industrial cutting oils, tar, wood preservatives, sealing compounds, and other pollutants

 - Sweating and friction, such as from headbands, back packs, bicycle helmets, or tight collars

 - Squeezing and picking comedones

-- Being overweight - increased insulin production can signal the body to release extra male hormones, called androgens, which are involved in pimple
+- Being overweight - increased insulin production can signal the body to release extra male hormones, called androgens, which are involved in pimple formation

 - Poor diet - Excessive sugar, trans fats, fried, salt, and processed foods.
 Insufficient intake of water, healthy oils, fruit and vegetables, and fiber

 - Excessive intake of foods such as chocolate, caffeine, carbonated beverages, milk products, and seafood and other iodine-rich foods